nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 #### Edit the spreadsheet
 * Set up the spreadsheet to have a logical flow of displays so that the instructions are first, then six practice trials, and lastly the post practice display.
 Make sure that the instructions for the practice come after the instructions for the whole experiment.
 * Add a column to the spreadsheet and name it "select_subset."
-For each trial, type the name of the color in this column "red."
+For each trial, type the name of the color in this column (e.x "red.")

 #### **Add the Randomizer and Preview Randomization**
+* Add the randomizer: "select randomized subset"
+* Add three subsets: For column, select **select subset.** For value type in the color names.
+For number select 1.
+* Keep the randomizer from G1

 **Further Consideration 3**: What happened to the spreadsheet when you previewed the randomization?
+Try randomizing the spreadsheet multiple times and note what happens.
+When would you use this kind of randomization?

 #### Jump to Row